 Stump's implementation roadmap, Fawcett's measurement of progress guidance, and Miller's leadership empowerment resources for driving sustainable change complement each other beautifully.

 Having earned the SAFe Program Consultant (SPC) certification, I recognize the importance of having reliable preparation resources, which is why these resources stand out.
-Official preparation materials for the SAFe certification contain: Scaled Agile, Inc. provides courseware for all certification levels, which serves as the foundation for preparation.
+Official preparation materials for the SAFe certifications list contain: Scaled Agile, Inc. provides courseware for all certification levels, which serves as the foundation for preparation.

-While expensive ($495-$995 depending on the course), these materials include access to the certification exam and are specifically designed to cover all exam objectives.
+While expensive ($495-$995 depending on the course), these materials include access to the SAFe certification exam and are specifically designed to cover all exam objectives.
+The safe certification cost varies by course but is a worthwhile investment for career growth.

 A number of publishers provide specialized study guides aimed at particular SAFe certifications such as: